masaok/metacognition-notes/spaced-repetition/quiz-style-flashcards/README.md

          \[
          I = I * E
          \]
+      - In both cases:
         - Ensure the ease factor (E) is at least 1.3 to prevent it from dropping too low.

 4. **Next Review Date**: